-Keep reading if you want to learn more about getting a job with no experience, being a self-taught programmer, and a quick look at how to give yourself the best shot!
+Keep reading if you want to learn more about getting a job without experience, being a self-taught programmer, and a quick look at how to give yourself the best shot!

-You should know that many companies are ready and willing to hire people who have no experience if they show drive and have initiative.
+You should know that many companies are ready and willing to hire people without experience if they show drive and initiative.
 If you are scratching your head at that, ask yourself the following questions:

 Did you make anything on your own?

 A great way to get your foot in the door and show you have initiative is to start a project independently.
-Follow the standard tutorials if you don’t know what you are doing, but if you want to stand out among the candidates.
-You will need to come up with something unique and not follow the standard path of “resume projects.”
+Follow the standard tutorials if you don’t know what you are doing but want to stand out among the candidates.
+You will need to develop something unique and not follow the standard path of “resume projects.”
 Or, if you do go that path, you need to take it to the next level.
 Add something unique to your project or connect two different projects.

 Are you willing to try new things and push through walls to figure things out?